TGDivy/TGDivy/README.md

 ## 💬🌞

-> Life is what you make it.
-Always has been, always will be. ~ Eleanor Roosevelt
+> Excellence is not an exception, it is a prevailing attitude. ~ Colin Powell

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )